 - 1 Elite Night Per $3K Spend.
 Three legacy Marriott cards offer 1 elite night per $3K spend (you can find a complete list of cards here, along with a chart showing which cards offer elite nights for spend).
-Of the three legacy cards that have this feature, readers are most likely to have the Chase Bonvoy Premier Credit Card, but only if they turned down the offer to get bonus points by upgrading to the Plus version of this card.
+Of the three legacy cards that have this feature, readers are most likely to have the Chase Bonvoy Premier Credit Card, but only if they turned down upgrade offers to the Plus version of this card.
 Unfortunately each of the cards that offer this feature only give cardholders 1 point per dollar spent (except in certain categories of spend), whereas all other Marriott cards offer a minimum of 2 points per dollar.
 This means that this spend is costly in that you lose the ability to earn more points for your spend.
 It’s especially costly if you consider that you can earn far more than the value of 2X Marriott points for that same spend.
 See: Best Rewards for Everyday Spend.

 - Book award nights.
-Marriott hotels are available for as little as 7,500 points per night (6,000 points per night off-peak, or 4,000 points per night for off-peak PointSavers (this combo is very rare).
+Marriott hotels are available for as little as 7,500 points per night standard, 5,000 points per night off-peak, or 4,000 points per night for off-peak PointSavers (this combo is very rare).

 - Choice Benefit: 5 Elite Night Credits.
 This is a weird one.
 You won’t have access to this Choice Benefit until you’ve earned 50 elite nights, and the 5 elite nights can only be applied to the same calendar year in which you earned the Choice Benefit selection.
-Therefore, the only good use of this option is to help you get to Titanium Elite or Ambassador Elite status.
-Also note that these 5 elite nights do not count towards lifetime status.
+Therefore, the only good uses for this option are to help you get to Titanium Elite or Ambassador Elite status, or to increase your lifetime elite night count.
 Learn more about Choice Benefits here.